aeraglyx/stig/docs/atr.md

     - For some reason, I needed ~0.7 for both my ADVs, which is somewhat unexpected.
 I'd love to get a larger sample size.
 The idealized value is 1.0, but since there is rotational inertia in the system, it should be slightly higher than that.
 Might be related to [this](https://pev.dev/t/subtracting-boards-angular-velocity-from-erpm-to-improve-atr/1737), not sure.
 To be investigated.
     - I don't know how to properly split the acceleration resistance into board and rider components.
 It should be mainly related to rotational inertia of the rotating parts, so probably a portion of the board's mass, but by leaning forward, the rider also has some rotational inertia (and produces extra aerodynamic drag).
 For simplicity, it currently uses the total mass.
 - Rolling resistance happens to represent slope offset in radians, so every 0.01 change in $C_r$ should offset the estimated slope by roughly 0.6°.
+- TODO: Increase wheel radius based on speed as the tire expands?

 ## Acknowledgements